zorentia.

 • "Students need a housing platform."

 10G statements are useful as direction and narrative.
-The problem arises when a 10G vision is treated as the first unit of execution, leading to patterns like:
+The problem arises when a 10G vision is treated as the first unit of execution.

 1G does not reject 10G.
 Instead: